ci-richard-mcelhinney/nhaystack/README.md

 `rebuildCache`.
 Its best to just get in the habit of running it any time you change a tag or alter the structure of a station.

 Note that tagging of Histories is not currently supported.
-A future version of NHaystack will probably support this.

-### 3.2 A better Workbench Interface
-The nHaystack Service View is really simple.
-There's no need to rebuild everything but adding a few buttons add a lot of flexibility to the view.
-I also modified the showed text so we can get rid of ~ codes and retrieve familiar characters.
-For those who want to see ~ codes, just toggle de Codes vs Text button.
+#### 3.2 Automating explicit tagging
+As described above it is possible to explicitly tag a BControlPoint in a station that implements NHaystack.
+Depending on the size of your station this could be quite a time consuming tasks.
+In addition many users of Niagara AX reuse similar point names within their stations across projects and having to tag the same points with the same tags on repeated projects can waste a lot for time and incur a lot of unnecessary cost to the customer.

+Starting in version 1.3.0 functionality has been added to allow the System Integrator to define standard tag sets that are to be automatically applied to a point on the basis of the point name in the station.
+By adding some simple GUI functionality a System Integrator can add explicit tags in a uniform fashion and save time and money.

+In order to achieve this saving, a System Integrator must define their own local "tag dictionary".
+This dictionary can reside on the local PC of the SI and can be edited right in the Niagara AX Workbench.

 ![New service view](docs/service.PNG)

-If you change your local dictionnary file (local:|file:/C:/Users/USERNAME/Niagara4.2/tridium/shared/nHaystack/customTagsDict.csv) just push the "Reload Custom Tag List" button and all new haystack slot will use the new file to tag your points based on name.
+If you change your local dictionnary file (local:|file:/C:nHaystack/customTagsDict.csv) just push the "Reload Custom Tag List" button and all new haystack slot will use the new file to tag your points based on name.

-You can also click on the label "Edit your custom Tags" and you will be rediected to the workbench text editor.

 Note that if the file doesn't exist, you will get an error.
 To make this feature work, create a folder named "nHaystack" in your shared folder.
 Then create a simple file named